On the Coherent Labelling Conjecture of a Polyhedron in Three Dimensions: Introduction

 \section{\bf{Introduction}}

-For any polygon in a plane made up of finite number of edges, we know that, we can orient and label the edges successively with integers $1,2,\ldots, n$ with a choice of an anticlockwise successive pattern of inequalities \equ{1<2<\ldots<n.} Such a choice of labelling is useful to combinatorially characterize a line arrangement using the cycle it induces at infinity which has a $2-$standard consecutive structure.
-This characterization is done in Article~\cite{LA}.
-Here we consider the following open Question~\ref{ques:Labelling} on coherent labelling inequalities arising from a polyhedron in three dimensions.
-Before we state the main Question~\ref{ques:Labelling} we need a definition. \begin{defn}[Coherent Labelling] ~\\ Let $\mcl{P}$ be a polyhedron in three dimensional space made of finite polygonal faces.
-Choosing an outward normal for $\mcl{P}$ we orient each polygonal face $F$ and hence its edges with respect to the oriented face $F$.
-We say a labelling of all the edges of $\mcl{P}$ with integers is coherent if for each polygonal oriented face $F$ with $n_F$ edges, the labels have a choice of the following successive pattern of inequalities \equ{a_1<a_2<\ldots <a_{n_F}} with respect to the orientation of $F$. \end{defn} Now we state the open question on coherent labelling inequalities arising from a polyhedron in three dimensions. \begin{ques} Let $\mcl{P}$ be a polyhedron in three dimensional space made of finite polygonal faces.
-Classify polyhedra for which a coherent labelling of all the edges of $\mcl{P}$ with integers with respect to the outward normal orientation of $\mcl{P}$ exists? \end{ques} In this article we answer this Question~\ref{ques:Labelling} in the affirmative in Theorem~\ref{theorem:PolyhedronConstruction} for certain class of polyhedra which can be constructed using tetrahedra as building blocks with only certain type of attachments mentioned in Section~\ref{sec:TA}.
-This class of polyhedra includes pyramids and bi-pyramids (which include octahedra).
-The method of proof involves positioning tetrahedra one by one to construct the polyhedron with only allowed type of attachments.
+For any convex polygon in a plane made up of $n$-edges, we know that, we can orient and label the edges successively with integers $1,2,\cdots, n$ with a choice of an anticlockwise successive pattern of inequalities \equ{1<2<\cdots<n.} This has an interesting generalization to a coherent labelling of a polyhedron in higher dimensions.
+Here we consider the conjecture of coherently labelling a polyhedron in three dimensions.
+Before we state the main Conjecture~\ref{conj:Labelling} we need a definition. \begin{defn}[Coherent Labelling] ~\\ Let $\mcl{P}$ be a convex polyhedron in three dimensional space made of finitely many polygonal faces.
+Choosing an outward normal for $\mcl{P}$ we orient each polygonal face $F$ and hence its edges with respect to the oriented face $F$ in an anticlockwise manner.
+We say a labelling of all the edges of $\mcl{P}$ with integers is coherent if for each polygonal oriented face $F$ with $n_F$ edges, the labels have a choice of the following successive pattern of inequalities \equ{a_1<a_2<\cdots <a_{n_F}} with respect to the orientation of $F$ in an anticlockwise manner.
+If such a labelling exists then the polyhedron $\mcl{P}$ is said to be coherently labellable.
+Otherwise it is said to be not coherently labellable. \end{defn} \begin{remark} In all the observations made on a polyhedron in this article, the observer's eye is outside the polyhedron and not inside the polyhedron. \end{remark} Now we state the open question on coherent labelling inequalities arising from a polyhedron in three dimensions. \begin{conj}[Coherent Labelling Conjecture] Classify those convex polyhedra in three dimensions which are coherently labellable and those which are not. \end{conj}